 genebe-cli installation

-, a command-line tool for [briefly describe what genebe-cli does, e.g., "annotating and analyzing genetic data"].
+This guide walks you through the steps to install genebe-cli, a command-line tool for [briefly describe what genebe-cli does, e.g., "annotating and analyzing genetic data"].
 The tool is built with Java and requires Java 21 or later.

 Prerequisites

-, ensure you have the following:
+Before installing genebe-cli, ensure you have the following:

 - Java 21 (or later) installed on your system.